CS19 Fall 2011

 What to "Turn-In"

 Since this is a multi-file project, I will collect the directory 19-5 and all of its contents.
 You are required to ensure that only the necessary .h and .cpp files, a working makefile, and an optional readme.txt file are present.
 The binary program resulting from compiling your project should be called "p5".
-You will loose points if any other files or subdirectories are present, unless you have a 'make clean' option that removes them.
+You will loose points if any other files are present, unless you have a 'make clean' option that removes them.